General Hendrik (Henk)

 About

-His main weapon was his pure and hard backhand.[29]
-His only weakness was his service, a shot that lacked strength and character.[2]
-In 1934 Harry Hopman named him "one of the best hardcourt players of the world".[30]
-Bill Tilden praised his stroke technique and described him as an all-court player, who adapted a "French" tennis style.[31]
-Timmer considered himself a baseline player.[32]
-He was coached by former Davis Cup player Gerard Scheurleer.[32][33]
-He practised three times a week with Davis Cup partner Christiaan van Lennep.[32]
+In 1934 Harry Hopman called him “one of the best hardcourt players in the world”.
+Bill Tilden praised his stroke technique and described him as an all-court player, who played the “French” tennis style.
+Timmer considered himself a baseline player.
+He was coached by the former Davis Cup player Gerard Scheurleer.
+Timmer frequently practised three times a week with his Davis Cup partner Christiaan van Lennep.

 Media